ABOUT THE INSTITUTE

 ASSISTANT DIRECTOR

-Fr.
-Maximos Constas is assisted in his role as Director by Tikhon Alexander Pino.
-Dr. Pino holds a BA in Greek and Latin (Classics) from the Catholic University of America (2005), an MTS from Holy Cross Greek Orthodox School of Theology (2013), and a PhD from Marquette University (2021).
-A revised version of his dissertation (written under the direction of Marcus Plested) is currently at press with Routledge: Essence and Energies: Being and Naming God in St. Gregory Palamas.
-He has published widely on the Greek theological tradition, including articles on Aristotle and Plotinus, Philo of Alexandria, Basil of Ancyra, Maximos the Confessor, Mark of Ephesos, and the interaction of Byzantine and Scholastic Theology.
-His work has appeared in the Journal of Theological Studies, the Journal of Early Christian Studies, the Heythrop Journal, Analogia, Franciscan Studies, Dionysius, and Byzantinisches Archiv - Series Philosophica (De Gruyter).
-He is currently editing two collections: The Legacy of St. Gregory Palamas: Studies in Late Byzantine Theology and its Reception, and Ephrem Graecus: The Greek Writings Attributed to St. Ephrem the Syrian in Byzantium.
-You can read more from Dr. Pino by clicking here.
+The Pappas Patristic Institute is served, by appointment of the President of Hellenic College Holy Cross, by Dr Tikhon Alexander Pino, Assistant Director of the PPI since 2021.
+Dr Pino holds a BA in Greek and Latin (Classics) from the Catholic University of America (2005), an MTS from Holy Cross Greek Orthodox School of Theology (2013), and a PhD from Marquette University (2021).
+He is the author of Essence and Energies: Being and Naming God in St. Gregory Palamas, published by Routledge in 2022; and he has published widely on the Greek theological tradition, including articles on hylomorphic theory in Aristotle and Plotinus, the doctrine of God in Philo of Alexandria, the Trinitarian theology of Basil of Ancyra and St Maximos the Confessor, and the anthropology of St Mark of Ephesos and Thomas Aquinas.
+He is especially interested in the interaction between Byzantine and Scholastic Theology as well as the intersection of metaphysics and mysticism in the Greek patristic tradition.
+An instructor of Liturgical Greek and other courses at Holy Cross, Dr Pino's work has appeared in the Journal of Theological Studies, the Journal of Early Christian Studies, the Heythrop Journal, Analogia, Franciscan Studies, Dionysius, Byzantinisches Archiv - Series Philosophica (De Gruyter), and the Greek Orthodox Theological Review You can read more from Dr. Pino by clicking here.

 ADMINISTRATIVE BOARD